spartanglady/Cross-origin-passkey-demo/README.md

 | Firefox | Yes | Yes |
 | Safari | No | Yes |

-## Deploy to Vercel
+## Deployment

-This project is structured for Vercel deployment as two separate projects:
+This project is structured for deployment as two separate projects (Wallet on Vercel, Merchant on Netlify):

 ### 1. Deploy the Wallet (PassWallet)